squareboat/serverless-media-worker/README.md

 #### #1: Configure aws-cli

-To know how to configure, a good explaination is given [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
+To know how to configure, a good explanation is given [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

 > Make sure all necessary permissions are given to the aws-cli user, otherwise you won't be able to deploy the worker 🧑‍🏭.